-Life insurance comes in many different forms, and many different sized policies.
-While the exact details of rights may vary based on specific policies and companies, there are some unalienable rights that policy holders have in the Mountain State.
-These rights exist to protect consumers interest, and are in place under authority from the State and lawmakers in Charleston.
+Life insurance comes in many different forms and many different sized policies.
+While the exact details of rights may vary based on specific policies and companies, there are some inalienable rights that policyholders have in the Mountain State.
+These rights exist to protect consumers’ interests and are in place under authority from the State and lawmakers in Charleston.

 West Virginia Rules and Regulations

-West Virginia life insurance is regulated under Chapter 33 of the State Statutes.
-These statutes spell out the exact minimum rights of policy holders on some very key points regarding life insurance.
+West Virginia’s life insurance is regulated under Chapter 33 of the State Statutes.
+These statutes spell out the exact minimum rights of policyholders on some very key points regarding life insurance.
 These key points are detailed below.

 Since this payment may take place before the policy has even been printed and delivered, West Virginia lawmakers have decided that owners deserve a 10 day period in which to review the policy before accepting it as final.
 If the owner decides to “free look” the policy during this time period for any reason, the insurance company must pay a full refund of all premiums submitted to date.